A living trust is a legal document that, just like a will, contains instructions for what an individual wants to happen to their assets when they die.

 The more prepared individuals are to take on the role of trustee, the more comfortable and successful they will be in fulfilling their responsibilities.

-For this reason, our living trust attorneys are always available to assist our clients and their family members in understanding the trust administration process in order to better prepare for the future.
+For this reason, our living trust attorney is always available to assist our clients and their family members in understanding the trust administration process in order to better prepare for the future.

 Trust Dovetail to Assist and Guide You

-After a loved one dies or becomes disabled, our living trust attorneys can assist and guide successor trustees in carrying out their duties by:
+After a loved one dies or becomes disabled, our living trust attorney can assist and guide successor trustees in carrying out their duties by: